 We may also be exposed to market risk with respect to our investments in real estate debt securities due to changes in the fair value of our investments.
 We seek to manage our exposure to market risk with respect to our investments in real estate debt securities by making investments in securities backed by different types of collateral and varying credit ratings.
 The fair value of our investments may fluctuate, thus the amount we will realize upon any sale of our investments in real estate debt securities is unknown.
-As of December 31, 2019, the fair value at which we may sell our investments in real estate debt securities is not known, but a 10% change in the fair value of our investments in real estate debt securities may result in an unrealized gain or loss of \$452.3 million.
+As of December 31, 2019, the fair value at which we may sell our investments in real estate debt securities is not known, but a 10% change in the fair value of our investments in real estate debt securities in the fair value of \$452.3 million.